 Get exclusive member benefits & effect social change.
 Join Today

-Urethral syndrome is a condition that affects the urethra, the tube that extends from your bladder to the outside of the body.
-The urethra is responsible for transporting urine and semen out of the body.
+Urethral syndrome is a condition that affects the urethra, which is the tube that extends from your bladder to the outside of your body.
+The urethra is responsible for transporting urine (and semen, in people with male genitalia) out of the body.
 People with urethral syndrome have an inflamed or irritated urethra.

 Adults of any age can develop this condition, but it’s most common in women.

 Urethral syndrome has various causes.
-Common causes may include physical problems with the urethra, such as abnormal narrowing, and urethral irritation or injury.
+Common causes may include physical problems with the urethra, such as abnormal narrowing or urethral irritation or injury.